 This easy Salisbury Steak recipe is comforting, delicious, and perfect for a weeknight dinner.

-This recipe starts with homemade Salisbury steak patties, which are simmered until tender in a rich and creamy mushroom gravy.
+Homemade Salisbury steak patties are simmered until tender in a creamy mushroom gravy.

-- This is a deliciously comforting meal with a rich mushroom gravy.
+- This is a favorite comfort food with a rich mushroom gravy.

-- This budget-friendly dinner uses common ingredients you likely have on hand.
+- This budget-friendly dinner uses ingredients you likely have on hand.

 - It’s easy to make and can be prepared ahead of time, this dish freezes and reheats well.